upptime/github-externship/README.md

 5. Write your application in this file; you can use the [`application-template.md`](./application-template.md) file as a starting point (for example, you can copy the contents of this file and answer all questions, or write your own application from scratch)
 6. Stage and commit your changes; the commit message should be `:pencil: Complete application`
+7. Read Upptime's Code of Conduct and Contributing Guidelines [upptime/.github](https://github.com/upptime/.github)
-7. Make a pull request with the title "Anand's application for GitHub Externship" after completing your application (of course, replace "Anand" with your first name)
+8. Make a pull request with the title "Anand's application for GitHub Externship" after completing your application (of course, replace "Anand" with your first name)
-8. Add the label `application` to this pull request
+9. Add the label `application` to this pull request

 Some helpful resources are available on the [GitHub Docs](https://docs.github.com):